 The British Columbia Employment Standards Act allows employers and employees to mutually agree to substitute another day off work for a statutory holiday.

-For example, Canada Day on Monday, July 1, could be substituted with the previous Friday or the following Tuesday by agreement.
+For example, if Canada Day falls on Monday, July 1, it could be substituted with either the preceding Friday or the following Tuesday, based on mutual consent.

-- Substitute day must fall within the same pay period as the original statutory holiday
+- Same Pay Period: The substitute day must fall within the same pay period as the original statutory holiday.

-Employers should ensure proper administration for any substitute statutory holidays.
+- Employer Responsibilities: To comply with the Employment Standards Act, employers should ensure proper documentation and administration of any substitute statutory holidays.

 Employees who are terminated, whether with or without cause, maintain eligibility for any statutory holiday pay they qualified for during their final period of employment.